SAP/gigya-android-sdk/sdk-core/README.md

   android:value="@string/facebook_client_token" />
 ```

+**Note:**
-**Note:** The FacebookProviderWrapper class is set to reference the “R.string.facebook_app_id" string reference.
+The FacebookProviderWrapper class is set to reference the “R.string.facebook_app_id" string reference.
+If you plan to bundle the wrapper within library use "context.getResources().getIdentifier("facebook_app_id", "string", context.getPackageName()" instead.

 ### Google